 I have asked writers I admire to dissect themselves, cut deep with their observations.
 I want to know the hows and whys of their work, examine their experiences, and this writing life they inhabit.
 What makes writing possible?
 Impossible?
 I’m interested in the conversations we’re having with ourselves about what we know and don’t know about our art.
 I hope these essays will extend that awareness, so that we might better examine our own assumptions and beliefs, interrogate the self-doubt that surrounds us, and find a way to cast it off, just long enough to do the work.
 I am certain these essays will resonate with many readers and provide a little illumination for our writing, our lives, in 2023.

-Below you can read Kevin Doherty and Sheila Armstrong, with more to essays to follow in the coming months.
+Below you can read Kevin Doherty, Sheila Armstrong, Kevin Curran, and Donal Ryna – with more essays to follow in the coming months.

 I don’t want to be looked at but I sing, amplified in a crowded hall.
 I don’t believe in admitting opinions but I agree to explain myself in essay format… This is the want and the shame of wanting.

 As writers, it is so rare to have a moment of trust in our own competence.
 What poison that is to our brains: to constantly be the imposter, to never know if we are good at our job, to attribute any success to an elaborate conspiracy.

 I ask some of my students to read chapters from the book, to cement my characters in place, elevate them.
 And they agree to help; over the course of a few weeks, five seventeen-year-olds stay back after school and read.

 The act of sitting, poised, waiting for something to occur, is as necessary a part of the writing process as the typing of words onto a screen.
 Or so I tell myself.